andrealommen/PHY104/project.md

 **Your project must include**:
 *	Background about why this question is important.
 *	A conclusion drawn from data or simulations.
 In other words, it has to answer a question and you have decide what question that is.
 *	A test suite of at least three tests that your code passes.
 These can be simple tests that your code is working correctly.
 Your code must pass them.
 One of the tests must involve you feeding some data into your code, data in which you know what the answer should be.
 Do science on your code!
+(You could actually create a CSV file that's sort of small fake version of your real file, and show that your code behaves as expected.)
 *	Documentation.
 (Your code must be commented).

 **Your project must incorporate 5 of the following 10 elements:**